aniakowalewska/Bremge/README.md

 In the program: bremge_to_hepmc3.cxx they are reversed to be compatible with EIC geometry simulation programs.

 Validation

-The validation is performed by comparison of the resulting particle distributions with GETaLM beam effects simulation.
+* is performed by comparison of the resulting particle distributions with GETaLM beam effects simulation.